ethericlab/flutter-image-sequence-animation/README.md

 ## License

-Flutter sequence animation is available under the MIT license.
+Flutter image sequence animation is available under the MIT license.
 See the LICENSE file for more info.